-27. Does OMB recognize interim authority to operate for security authorizations?

-No. The security authorization process has been required for many years, and it is important to measure the implementation of this process to improve consistency and quality Government-wide.
+28. Does OMB recognize interim authority to operate for security authorizations?No. The security authorization process has been required for many years, and it is important to measure the implementation of this process to improve consistency and quality government-wide.
 Introducing additional inconsistency to the Government's security program would be counter to FISMA's goals.

-28. Is a security reauthorization still required every 3 years or when an information system has undergone significant change as stated in OMB Circular A-130?
+29. Is a security reauthorization still required every 3 years or when an information system has undergone significant change as stated in OMB Circular A-130?

 No. Rather than enforcing a static, three-year reauthorization process, agencies are expected to conduct ongoing authorizations of information systems through the implementation of continuous monitoring programs.
-Continuous monitoring programs thus fulfill the three year security reauthorization requirement, so a separate re-authorization process is not necessary.
-In an effort to implement a more dynamic, risk-based security authorization process, agencies should follow the guidance in NIST Special Publication 800-37, Revision 1.
-Agencies should develop and implement continuous monitoring strategies for all information systems.
+Continuous monitoring programs thus fulfill the three-year security reauthorization requirement, so a separate re-authorization process is not necessary.
+In an effort to implement a more dynamic, risk-based security authorization process, agencies should follow the guidance in NIST Special Publication 800-37.
+Agencies should develop and implement continuous monitoring strategies for all information systems which address all security controls implemented, including the frequency and degree of rigor associated with the monitoring process.
+Continuous monitoring strategies should also include all common controls inherited by organizational information systems.
+Continuous monitoring strategies should be developed in accordance with NIST SP 800-137, Information Security Continuous Monitoring for Federal Information Systems and Organizations, and approved by appropriate authorizing officials.
 Agency officials should monitor the security state of their information systems on an ongoing basis with a frequency sufficient to make ongoing risk-based decisions on whether to continue to operate the systems within their organizations.
-Continuous monitoring programs and strategies should address: (i) the effectiveness of deployed security controls; (ii) changes to information systems and the environments in which those systems operate; and (iii) compliance to federal legislation, directives, policies, standards, and guidance with regard to information security and risk management.
+Continuous monitoring programs and strategies should address: (i) establishment of metrics to be monitored; (ii) establishment of frequencies for monitoring/assessments; (iii) ongoing security control assessments to determine the effectiveness of deployed security controls; (iv) ongoing security status monitoring; (v) correlation and analysis of security-related information generated by assessments and monitoring; (vi) response actions to address the results of the analysis; and (vii) reporting the security status of the organization and information system to senior management officials consistent with guidance in NIST SP 800-137.
 Agencies will be required to report the security state of their information systems and results of their ongoing authorizations through CyberScope in accordance with the data feeds defined by DHS.